 We’d love you to visit the exhibition and see all the petitions together.
 Whether or not you can go, please pray that the installation will have a significant impact: on those who see it, on MPs and ultimately on behalf of our vulnerable sisters around the world.

 The handmade petition will hang in Chapter House, Westminster Abbey, 17-24 November 2019.
-It is open to the public and free if accessed via the Cloister Entrance.
+It is open to the public and free if accessed via the Cloister Entrance - unfortunately there is no wheelchair access.